daneroo/gphotos-cdp/NOTES-daneroo.md

-# Notes for PR(daneroo) feature/listing branch
+# Notes for PR(daneroo) feature/parallel branch

-I don't expect this to be merged as-is.
-I mostly wanted to share my experiments and get feedback.

-If any of it is useful, I can craft proper commits with smaller features.
+This is a new experiment, which I believe simplifies the interaction with the browser considerably.

 *I am a first-time contributor, and not very experienced with Go, so would appreciate any feedback both on content and process.*

+## Current Iteration: DOM inspection and externalized downloads

+### Structure of the DOM in the Google Photos SPA

+- `EventNavigatedWithinDocument`

+## Nomenclature

+- Album/Main vs Photo/Detail Pages
+- MostRecent vs Oldest
+- navToEnd/Last - navLeft : prepare for multidirection traversal

-## Overview
+## Previous experiment

 When I first started to use the project, I experienced instability and would need to restart the download process a large number of times to get to the end.
 The process would timeout after 1000-4000 images.
 To test, I use two accounts one with ~700 images, and one with 31k images.